mavlink/mavlink-devguide/en/guide/routing.md

 - `target_system`: System that should execute the command
 - `target_component`: Component that should execute the command (requires `target_system`).

-The ids of the destination system and/or component should be set the the specific target.
+The ids of the destination system and/or component should be set to the required target.
-If the `target_system` is omitted or set to zero then the message is considered a *broadcast*, and should be sent to all systems and components.
+If the ids are omitted or set to zero then the message is considered a *broadcast* (intended for all systems).

-If the system is set but the `target_component` is omitted/set to zero then the message should be broadcast to all components in the system.
+MAVLink components are expected to process messages that have a matching system/component id and broadcast messages.
+They are expected to route/resend messages that are intended for other (or all) recipients to other active channels (i.e. MAVLink systems may be connected across different transports, connected by a MAVLink system that routes the messages).
+Broadcast messages are forwarded to all channels that haven't seen the message.
+Addressed messages are resent on a new channel *iff* the system has previously seen a message from the target on that channel (messages are not resent if the addressee is not known or is on the original/incoming channel).

 ## Routing Detail